JuliaRobotics/Caesar.jl/docs/src/examples/deadreckontether.md

 predictDRT0 = accumulateFactorMeans(fg, [:x0drt0f1;])
 ```

-Note also a convenience function to use this infrastructure for integrating odometry as well as any other DRT operations.
+Note also a convenience function uses similar plumbing for integrating odometry as well as any other DRT operations.
 Imagine a robot is driving from pose position 0 to 1, then the final pose trigger value in factor `drt0` is the same value required to instantiate a new factor graph `Pose2Pose2`, and hence:
 ```julia
 # add new regular rigid transform (odometry) factor between pose variables
 duplicateToStandardFactorVariable(Pose2Pose2, drt0, fg, :x0, :x1)